 Peter Carmeliet: Angiogenesis revisited: role and (therapeutic) implications of endothelial metabolism

-Carmeliet has won various awards, including the Francqui Prize in Biological and Medical Sciences (2002) Interbrew-Baillet Latour Health Prize (2005) and Ernst Jung Prize in Medicine (2010).
-He was was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2017.
+Peter Carmeliet has won various awards, including the Francqui Prize in Biological and Medical Sciences (2002) Interbrew-Baillet Latour Health Prize (2005), the Ernst Jung Prize in Medicine (2010) and the Heineken Prize for Medicine (2018).
+In 2015 he was granted the Noble title of ‘Baron’ by King Filip of Belgium.
+He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2017.